onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Intelligent design is not about the past but about the future.

 In a sane system you wouldn’t get Kamala regulating AI.

-Decision tree prediction markets - which paths of a tree will eventually be chosen

 The incentivised topologically sorted global problem Kanban